Reactive-Extensions/IxJS/readme.md

 Note the execution of the query doesn't take place until forEach is called.

-This project has moved to [CodePlex](http://rx.codeplex.com/) and only serves as a mirror.
+This project is a mirror of the [CodePlex](http://rx.codeplex.com/) repository.

 ## About the Interactive Extensions Extensions ##